 Grab this opportunity to pit yourself against the spectacular landscape of Snowdonia National Park in this tough and exciting multi-activity challenge.
-Taking in the summit of Wales’ highest mountain, over the course of a single day, you’ll push yourself across a variety of terrains.
+Taking in the summit of Wales’ highest mountain, you’ll push yourself across a variety of terrains over the course of a single day.

 You’ll challenge yourself mentally and physically as you take on some of the most demanding landscapes in Britain on foot, by bike and in a kayak.
 The trip may be short, but it is far from easy.